class CarLoan

 }

-Base Class Constructor
+Output: Base Class Constructor Derived Class Constructor

 class Data